edsu/wikicites/README.md

 wikicites
 =========

 wikicites is a module that allows you to get a stream of recent citations out of Wikipedia(s) as JSON.
-Citations are the foundation of Wikipedia, since editors are focused on [verifiability instead of truth](https://en.wikipedia.org/wiki/Wikipedia:Verifiability,_not_truth), and citations are what make verification possible.
+Citations are the bedrock of Wikipedia, since editors are interested in [verifiability not truth](https://en.wikipedia.org/wiki/Wikipedia:Verifiability,_not_truth)...and citations are a big part of what makes verification possible.

 Install
 -------